 I know I needed to put on a few, because I was tired of my friends telling me how gaunt I looked, but I couldn’t control it anymore.
 My body was just doing it’s own thing and I couldn’t do anything about it.
 Now for someone who has struggled with emotional, body image related eating issues most of her young life, this was a huge challenge for me.
 One more thing to add to the mix!

 For a full year and a half, I felt like crap.
 Sure there were some good days, but mostly my days were low, I was emotionally and physically exhausted, but I couldn’t sleep.
 I had insomnia and my cortisol was so messed up, that in the mornings I felt like I drank a bottle of Jack the night prior (you know what I’m talking about.)
-I never felt rested, ever!
+This was so much of a problem that I ended up taking valerian root, and did some research on oils that could help with sleep, but despite all those I never felt rested, ever!
 I couldn’t stand to be around people, the things that I used to love to do, didn’t do it for me anymore.
 I just couldn’t find an ounce of joy anywhere.
 All I ached for was to feel like myself again, and I was scared I never would.
 I felt like my health was taken away from me and I would never get it back, and I was responsible for this!

 About 2 weeks ago, I was invited back to be on LIVE TV in San Diego for the San Diego Living Show.
 I also received a very special invite to the book launch of my dear friend and celebrity yoga teacher, Many Ingber for her first book, Yogalosophy (which I penned the meal plans and recipes for and it’s awesome, so I suggest you pick up a copy) I was so excited for both and couldn’t wait, but my body had other ideas.